Pompeo wraps up anti-China tour of Asia in Vietnam

 Vietnam was a late addition to Pompeo’s itinerary and has numerous concerns about Chinese policies in the region.
 Those range from Beijing's territorial and maritime claims in the South China Sea to its development activities along the Mekong River, which runs through much of mainland Southeast Asia and is a regional lifeline.

+Pompeo opened his talks by meeting Vietnamese Foreign Minister Pham Binh Minh, exchanging pleasantries, thanking him for his short-notice hospitality and saying he felt “very comfortable” in the country.
+The minister hailed the “journey of 25 years together.”

-In a statement released ahead of Pompeo's arrival in Vietnam, the State Department attacked China for reneging on cooperation pledges with other Mekong countries and for aggressively pursuing suspect claims in the South China Sea.
+In a statement released ahead of Pompeo's arrival, the State Department attacked China for reneging on co-operation pledges with other Mekong countries and for aggressively pursuing suspect claims in the South China Sea.

 China's “malign and destabilizing actions in the Mekong region, including manipulation of Mekong river water flows, negatively affect millions of people who depend on the river for their livelihoods," it said.